-Roma women and girls living in such marginalised communities, are particularly exposed to additional disadvantages based on their gender and age.
-This was raised as an issue in the steering committee meetings.
 The project has identified a number of major challenges faced by Roma women subject to gender-based violence and domestic violence.

-Normalisation of the violence within the community and by mainstream society
+• Normalisation of the violence within the community and by mainstream society

-Domestic violence and forms of violence against women in the Roma communities may often be seen as 'normal' and accepted within the framework of a family due to a lack of awareness in the community, including among Roma women and girls, of their fundamental human right to live free from violence.
-There is also a lack of awareness that women's exposure to domestic violence, sexual harassment, psychological, social, and economic forms of oppression from family members are indeed forms of gender-based violence, and a violation of their right to live a life free from violence.
-This violence should not be perceived as 'normal' or accepted disciplinary practices in the family under any circumstances.
-Further, the misperception on the part of mainstream agencies and services, that violence is a 'normal' practice, embedded in the 'culture, customs and traditions' of Roma communities, results in discriminatory practices towards the Roma in these services, and in inaction.
+Domestic violence and forms of violence against women in the Roma communities may often be seen as 'normal' and accepted within the framework of a family, due to a lack of awareness in the community, including among Roma women and girls, of their fundamental human right to live free from violence.
+There is a lack of awareness that women's exposure to domestic violence, sexual harassment, psychological, social, and economic forms of oppression from family members are indeed forms of gender-based violence, and a violation of their right to live a life free from violence.
+This violence should not be perceived as 'normal' or accepted disciplinary practices in the family.
+Further, the perception on the part of mainstream agencies and services, that violence is 'normal' practice, embedded in the 'culture, customs and traditions' of Roma communities, results in discriminatory practices towards the Roma in these services, and in inaction.

-• The police and service providers
+Lack of trust in the police and service providers

-Roma women are often reluctant to reach out to law-enforcement and social services due to their lack of trust in these agencies largely resulting from their prior negative experiences such as discrimination, stereotyping and prejudicial treatment.
+Roma women often are reluctant to reach out to law-enforcement and social services due to their lack of trust in these agencies, to a large extent resulting from their prior negative experiences such as, discrimination, stereotyping and prejudicial treatment.